concord-consortium/collaborative-learning/README.md

 ### QA

 Along with `dev`, `test`, `authed` and `demo` modes the app has a `qa` mode.
-QA mode uses the same parameters as demo mode with two additional parameters:
+QA mode uses the same parameters as demo mode with one additional parameter:

-1. qaGroup - the group to automatically assign the fake user to after connecting to the database.
+qaGroup - the group to automatically assign the fake user to after connecting to the database.

-2. qaClear - either "all", "class" or "offering".
-When this parameter is present the QA database is cleared at the level requested based on the user parameters.
-   This is useful to clear data between automated QA runs.
-When complete the app will display `<span className="qa-clear">QA Cleared: OK</span>`.
+Additionally in `qa` mode the "root" in Firestore and the Realtime database is based on the Firebase user uid.
+This user is stored in session storage so each new tab will start a new root.
+In Cypress session storage is cleared between tests so each new test will have its own root.

 ### To run Cypress integration tests:
 - `npm run test:local`